Skip to main content

 Access control - also known as ADK system or ADK facility - is a solution that controls who gets access to buildings, rooms or doors.
 An access control system can be mechanical (classic locking systems and keys) or electronic (cards/tags, codes, app or biometric solutions).
 Often, electronic access can be integrated with existing locks so you don't need a completely new locking system on the door.

-Electronic access control allows you to
+Electronic access control allows for:

 What are the benefits of access control?

-• Overview and logging: see who comes and goes and when.
+• Overview and logging: See who comes and goes, and when.

-• Scalability: Start small and expand to multiple doors/buildings
+• Scalability:Start small and expand to more doors/buildings.

-• Integrations:Can combine access control and alarm, door phone and door automation.
+• Integrations:Can combine access control and alarm, door phone, and door automation.

 Electronic access control with mobile phone